As featured in Guardian Travel 12th Oct 2020 and the Sunday Times 27th Dec 2020

-A fantastic and unique photography and nature experience which takes you on a short walk to one of the wildest parts of the Peak District National Park.
-Here your guide will assist you to take great photographs and you will have plenty of time to photograph and observe the amazing mountain hares in their natural habitat.
+A fantastic and unique photography and nature experience which takes you on a walk through one of the wildest parts of the Peak District National Park.
+Your guide will assist you to take great photographs and you will have plenty of time to photograph and observe the amazing mountain hares in their natural habitat.
 You will also have the opportunity to learn about the ecology and restoration of these amazing bog and moorland habitats.
-For those without their own camera this is still an amazing opportunity to experience these rare animals and a digital copy of the guides photographs will be provided for you after the trip.
+For those without their own camera this is still an amazing opportunity to experience these rare animals and a digital copy of the guide's photographs will be provided for you after the trip.

 The highest points of the Peak District are the only places in England where you can still find Mountain Hares.
 During winter, when they change to their white winter coats, is the best time to view and photograph Mountain Hares in their natural habitat.